TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

 ..  t3-menu-tmenu:: alternativeSortingField

-    :Data type: string
+    :Data type: :ref:`data-type-string`

-    Normally the menu items are sorted by the fields "sorting" in the pages- and tt\_content-table.
-Here you can enter a list of fields that is used in the SQL- "ORDER BY" statement instead.
+    Normally the menu items are sorted by the fields :sql:`sorting` in the :sql:`pages` and :sql:`tt_content` table.
+Here you can enter a list of fields that is used in the :sql:`ORDER BY` statement instead.
 You can also provide the sorting order.

-    **Examples (for "pages" table):**
+    **Example (for "pages" table):**

+    ..  code-block:: typoscript
+        :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

         alternativeSortingField = title desc

-    (This will render the menu in reversed alphabetical order.)
+    This will render the menu in reversed alphabetical order.

     **Limitations:**

-    This property works with normal menus, sectionsIndex menus and special-menus of type "directory".
+    This property works with normal menus, :typoscript:`sectionsIndex` menus and special menus of type :typoscript:`directory`.

 minItems
 --------

 ..  t3-menu-tmenu:: minItems

-    :Data type: integer / :ref:`stdWrap <stdwrap>`
+    :Data type: :ref:`data-type-integer` / :ref:`stdWrap <stdwrap>`

     The minimum items in the menu.
-If the number of pages does not reach this level, a dummy-page with the title "..." and uid=[currentpage\_id] is inserted.
+If the number of pages does not reach this level, a dummy page with the title "..." and `uid=[currentpage_id]` is inserted.

-    Takes precedence over HMENU property :ref:`hmenu-minitems`.
+    It takes precedence over HMENU property :ref:`hmenu-minitems`.

 maxItems
 --------

 ..  t3-menu-tmenu:: maxItems

-    :Data type: integer / :ref:`stdWrap <stdwrap>`
+    :Data type: :ref:`data-type-integer` / :ref:`stdWrap <stdwrap>`

     The maximum items in the menu.
 More items will be ignored.